-While human water needs are a self-evident truth, it is also true that disparities in water supply among different parts of the globe are marked: in developed countries, any person may have a water supply through household connections, and consumes typically 150-200 L/d, and in some cases up to 1000 L/d.
-However, in developing countries, it constitutes only a target to provide "reasonable access" to water, which is meant to be 20 L/d per capita at a distance of less than 1 km.
-(Interestingly, comparison with standards in the Athens of the 7th century BC, which, as implied by Solon's legislation, are $2 \times 20$ L/d at a distance of less than 740 m-Koutsoyiannis et al., 2008b-indicates a stagnancy, or even regression, over 27 centuries.)
-Unfortunately, 18% of the world population (>1 billion) do not have this "standard" (Howard & Bartram, 2003).
+While human water needs are a self evident truth, it is also true that disparities in water supply among different areas in the globe are marked: In developed countries any person has water supply through house connections and consumes typically 150-200 L/d and in some cases up to 1000 L/d.
+However, in developing countries it constitutes only a target to provide 'reasonable access' to water, which is meant as 20 L/d per capita at a distance of less than 1 km.
+(Interestingly, comparison with standards in the Athens of the 7th century BC, which, as implied by Solon's legislation, are 2×20 L/d at a distance less than 740 m-Koutsoyiannis et al., 2008b-indicates a stagnancy, or even regression, over 27 centuries).
+Unfortunately, 18% of the world population (>1 billion) do not meet this 'standard' (Howard & Bartram, 2003).